Amzani/apidesk-sdk-test-def/docs/models/components/updateleadrequestphonenumberstype.md

 # UpdateLeadRequestPhoneNumbersType

-Specifies the category of the phone number, such as 'mobile', 'home', or 'work'.
-This helps in identifying the context in which the phone number is used, aiding in more personalized communication strategies.
-The value should be a predefined string that matches one of the accepted phone number types in the CRM system.
+Indicates the category of the phone number, such as 'mobile', 'home', or 'work'.
+This optional field helps in identifying the context in which the phone number is used, aiding in better communication management with the lead.

 ## Example Usage